 The battle is engaged.
 It’s between those who exploit the idea of ‘development’ to increase their own short-‐term wealth at others’ long-‐ term cost, and those who yearn for ideas about human rights to mutate into living facts, and believe that really would be progress.
 The latter include some who believe that justice is not simply an option, but is vital in saving the world.
 (As such, they might be seen as assuming something of the shaman’s mantle themselves!)
 Davi’s book is an invaluable tool in this everlasting struggle; but, primarily, it’s a searing testament to the immense variety of human genius which has blossomed over thousands of generations.

 Our planetary garden (of Eden?) still grows many flowers, many different ways of looking at the world.
 Are we really intending to mow down every one except our own, are we really going to allow none other ever to seed again – and all this, just so the vultures can grow fleetingly fatter from the spoils?

 As well as an unconscionable tragedy, wouldn’t that be a dereliction of duty to our descendants?
 Davi Kopenawa thinks that if we destroy the Yanomami, we destroy ourselves.
 He might have a point.
 For readers who can cope with prejudices being rattled, Davi’s message deserves to be heard.

 ‘The Falling Sky: words of a Yanomami shaman’, by Davi Kopenawa & Bruce Albert, translated by Nicholas Elliott & Alison Dundy, Belknap Press of Harvard University Press, 2013.

-Stephen Corry is the author of ‘Tribal peoples for tomorrow’s world’, and director of Survival International.
+Stephen Corry is the author of ‘Tribal peoples for tomorrow’s world’, and former director of Survival International.